Seravo/audgit/README.md

 Items from the list below will be moved up once they are implemented.

+*   Implement check that /audgit directory exists and had a git repo
+    *   Run this check on every invocation, even on just 'audgit'
 *   Force users to configure their git settings before accepting a commit
     *   git config --global user.name "Firstname Lastname"
     *   git config --global user.email "username@seravo.fi"